angelikagraf/angelikagraf/README.md

 - 👋 Hi, I’m @angelikagraf
-- 👀 I’m interested in websites
+- 👀 I’m a student in electrical engineering
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning pandapower

 <!---
 angelikagraf/angelikagraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.